Chenrx9293/AQRNA-seq-JoVE/README.md

 - module load blast/2.6.0

 Create the BLAST database from the reference sequence library in FASTA format.
-- makeblastdb -in StdOlg_Sequence.fasta -parse_seqids -dbtype nucl
+- makeblastdb -in Reference_Sequence.fasta -parse_seqids -dbtype nucl

 Create a directory for storing BLAST alignment results.
 - mkdir tRNA_08-10_blast